 where $\bs_{t}(\cdot; \btheta_{t})$ is the specified model for the score function.
-The above objective function is infeasible because $\nabla\log{p_{t}(\bx)}$ is unknown.
-To address this, \citet{hyvarinen2005estimation} and \citet{vincent2011connection} propose the following feasible equivalent objective function
+However, the objective function above is infeasible, because the target $\nabla\log{p_{t}(\bx)}$ is unknown.
+To address this, \citet{hyvarinen2005estimation} and \citet{vincent2011connection} propose the following feasible equivalent objective function:

-In the data generation task, observations from $P_{\bX_{t}}$ can be obtained by implementing the SDE \eqref{eq:sde} starting from $\{\bX_{0}^{(i)}\}_{i=1}^{n}$.
-Unfortunately, this is not possible for the measurement error problem studied in this paper, because the error-contaminated data $\bX_{1}$ rather than the error-free $\bX_{0}$ from the target distribution $P_{\bX_{0}}$ is observed.
-We will give our solution to this problem later in Section \ref{sec:DEP}.
+In data generation task, observations from $P_{\bX_{t}}$ can be obtained by implementing the forward SDE \eqref{eq:sde} starting from data $\{\bX_{0}^{(i)}\}_{i=1}^{n}$.
+Unfortunately, this is unsuitable for the measurement error problem studied in this paper, because the error-contaminated data $\bX_{1}$, rather than the error-free $\bX_{0}$ from the target distribution $P_{\bX_{0}}$ is observed.
+We present our solution to this problem later in Section \ref{sec:DEP}.